mongodb/mongo-c-driver/CONTRIBUTING.md

 * `SINGLE_MONGOS_LB_URI=<string>` to a MongoDB URI with a host of a load balancer fronting one mongos.
 * `MULTI_MONGOS_LB_URI=<string>` to a MongoDB URI with a host of a load balancer fronting multiple mongos processes.

+To run test cases with large allocations, set:

+* `MONGOC_TEST_LARGE_ALLOCATIONS=on` This may result in sudden test suite termination due to allocation failure.
+Use with caution.

 All tests should pass before submitting a patch.

 ## Configuring the test runner